Privileged Communication vs Confidentiality in Counseling

 How Communications Technology Impacts Confidentiality and Privileged Communication

-In order for professionals to adequately protect confidential and privileged communication, it’s vital to choose the right communications technology, especially when selecting cloud-based solutions.
-When it comes to ensuring legal communication, 8x8 provides reliable and compliant cloud solutions at a demanding level rarely seen by other cloud providers.
-Don't take your chances with a subpar cloud-based telecom system.
-Call 1-866-879-8647 or fill out an online form to request a no-obligation quote from an 8x8 product specialist.
+When it comes to ensuring legal communication, 8x8 provides support for privileged and confidential communications with the highest levels of data security.
+Don't take your chances with a cloud-based telecom system that doesn’t understand secure communications.
+Call 1-855-425-9608 or fill out an online form to request a no-obligation quote from an 8x8 product specialist.